AID: Attention Interpolation of Text-to-Image Diffusion: Trade-off between Consistency and Fidelity via Warm-up Steps

-As we mentioned in Sec.~\tr{4.4}, when we apply prompt guidance to generate an interpolation sequence, we can trade-off between the visual consistency and the faithfulness to the text description by controlling the warmup steps.
+We observe that early steps in denoising are essential to determine the spatial layout of the generated image.
+Thus, we can trade off between the effect of interpolation and prompt guidance by setting the number of warm-up steps.
+After several warm-up steps, we transform the attention interpolation into a simple generation process.

 This design is based on the observation that early denoising steps of the generative model can determine the image content to a large extent as Fig.~\ref{fig:warmup} shows.
-With only 5 initial steps (over a total of 25 denoising steps) using "dog" as guidance (the 6th image in Fig.~\ref{fig:warmup}, the image content is already fixed as "dog", which means the influence of later denoising steps using "car" has very low influence to the image content generation.
+With only 5 initial steps (over a total of 25 denoising steps) using ``dog'' as guidance (the 6th image in Fig.~\ref{fig:warmup}, the image content is already fixed as ``dog'', which means the influence of later denoising steps using ``car'' has very low influence to the image content generation.

 Therefore, we can utilize this characteristic of the diffusion model to constrain spatial layout with AID in the early stage of denoising and then transit to self-generation with the guided prompt to refine the details.